-The Organization has interpreted UPMIFA as requiring the preservation of the original dollar value of gifts donated absent explicit donor stipulations to the contrary.
+The Organization has interpreted Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the original dollar value of gifts donated absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Board classifies as net assets with donor restrictions (1) the original value of gifts donated to the permanent endowment, (2) the original value of subsequent gifts to the permanent endowment, and (3) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 The Organization appropriates the investment earnings for expenditure when the income is earned.